TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 ## Preliminaries {#preliminaries}

+In this section we introduce some technical terms related to mapping in Quake-engine based games.
+It is not important that you understand every detail of all of these terms, but in order to understand how TrenchBroom works, you should have a general idea how maps are structured and how TrenchBroom views and manages that structure.
+In particular, this section introduces some concepts that we added to the map structures (without changing the file format, of course).
+Knowing and understanding these concepts will help you to get a grip on several important aspects of editing levels in TrenchBroom.

 ### Map Definitions

 In Quake-engine based games, levels are usually called maps.
 The following simple specification of the structure of a map is written in extended Backus-Naur-Form (EBNF), a simple syntax to define hierarchical structures that is widely used in computer science to define the syntax of computer languages.
 Don't worry, you don't have to understand EBNF as we will explain the definitions line by line.